TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/54 - 1 Timothy/1 Timothy 4/1 Timothy 4.14.md

 ---

-Neglect not the gift that is in thee, which was given thee by prophecy, with the laying on of the hands of the presbytery.
+Don't neglect the gift that is in you, which was given to you by prophecy, with the laying on of the hands of the elders.